 There’s an irony of sorts that it’s taken a pig to get Nicolas Cage to ditch the ham.
 For a while now, the actor has been a magnet for every Hollywood script involving a bug-eyed middle-aged man who speaks in upper case and has major impulse-control issues.
 They’ve often been fun to watch – some, like Richard Stanley’s mesmerising gonzo-athon Color Out of Space, even better than that – but they’ve never got close to tapping the actor’s full range.

 Feld is a quiet man, a loner so unaccostumed to speaking, he has to clear his throat just to get the words out.
 But there’s a storm whipping up inside and the theft of his beloved pig has it gusting at full force.
-Quickly, Amir is roped into Feld's angry quest to recover her, one that takes in mum-and-pop truffle dealers, local junkies and the shadowy underworld of Portland.
+Quickly, Amir is roped into Feld's angry quest to recover her.
+It takes in mum-and-pop truffle dealers, local junkies and the shadowy underworld of Portland.

 If it’s a Cage masterclass, it’s only fair to praise Wolff too.
 The younger actor does much more than just slipstream along in his co-star’s wake.
 He strips away layers of yuppie bravado to lay bare a troubled relationship with his terrifying dad (Adam Arkin, also terrific) that barrels the film along to its unexpected denouement.
 Like those truffles that kick it into gear, this film is a rare treat.

 In UK cinemas Aug 20 and available on altitude.film and other streaming platforms Aug 23.
 Available on PVOD in the US now.